eschizoid/container-orchestration/README.md

 Observe how the response changes depending on how Kubernetes Replication controller balances the traffic.

 **Note**
-You can scale the number of replicas to wthever number you want to.
+You can scale the number of replicas to whatever number you want to.

 ### Explore the kubectl CLI
 Check the health status of the cluster components: